rpstac/pybloomfiltermmap/README.markdown

 ## License

 See the LICENSE file.
-I am licensing it under the MIT License.
+It's under the MIT License.